 - Veins are vessels that return blood to the heart.
 Many veins have valves to prevent the back flow of blood.

 Blood is always red.
 Oxygen-rich blood is bright red as it leaves the lungs.
 Some people believe that blood without oxygen is blue.
 They may have believed this because veins appear blue.
 However, blood is NOT blue!
 This myth may continue today as many diagrams use red for arteries and blue for veins and people confuse the term blue blood as meaning an aristocrat, noble, or member of a socially prominent family, as having a literal definition.

-Most arteries carry oxygenated blood and most veins carry blood with carbon dioxide.
-The exceptions are the Pulmonary artery going to the lungs and the Pulmonary vein coming from the lungs.
-See diagram.
+Most arteries carry oxygenated blood from the heart and most veins carry blood with carbon dioxide to the heart.
+The exceptions are the Pulmonary artery, going to the lungs, and the Pulmonary vein, coming from the lungs.
+See diagrams.

 Pulmonary artery transports deoxygenated blood from the heart to the lungs.
 It is one of a few arteries (umbilical arteries in the fetus) that transports deoxygenated blood.

 Pulmonary veins transport oxygenated blood from the lungs to the left atrium.
 There are four pulmonary veins, two from each lung.